reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 ## Conclusion

 In this article, we looked at using Cloud-Native Buildpacks to create the container image directly from source code.
-This is an alternative to using Docker for building the container image using the conventional way, by first building the fat executable jar and then packaging it in a container image by specifying the instructions in a Dockerfile.
+This is an alternative to using Docker for building the container image using the conventional way, by first building the fat executable JAR and then packaging it in a container image by specifying the instructions in a Dockerfile.

 We also looked at optimizing our container by enabling the layering feature which extracts the dependencies in separate layers that get cached in the host and the thin layer of application is downloaded during scheduling in container runtime engines.

+You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-docker).

 ## Command Reference
 Here is a summary of commands which we used throughout this article for quick reference.